PHP Xdebug Debugging Setup Guide with VS Code

 # Edit the correct file for each SAPI

-Debugging PHP-FPM Requests with VS Code
+Debugging PHP-FPM Requests in Docker Environments

 # From inside the container, find the host gateway